Grecs du roi

-Les grecs du roi (lit. "the king's greeks") are a celebrated and influential Greek alphabet typeface in the Greek minuscule style which was cut by the French punchcutter Claude Garamond between 1541 and 1550.
+Les Grecs du roi (lit. "the king's Greeks") are a celebrated and influential Greek alphabet typeface in the Greek minuscule style which was cut by the French punchcutter Claude Garamond between 1541 and 1550.
 Arthur Tilley calls the books printed from them "among the most finished specimens of typography that exist".

-The grecs du roi punches were ordered by Robert Estienne on behalf of King Francis I of France in a contract dated 2 November 1540 and remain the property of the French government.
-The design was based on the handwriting of the Cretan copyist Angelo Vergecio, and includes many alternate letters and ligatures.
-The grecs du roi were influenced by types cut by Francesco Griffo and used by printer Aldus Manutius in Venice.
-The types formed the basic model for Greek typefaces for the next two centuries.
+The Grecs du roi punches were ordered by Pierre du Chastel on behalf of King Francis I of France from Robert Estienne in a contract dated 2 November 1540 and remain the property of the French government.
+Influenced by types cut by Francesco Griffo and used by printer Aldus Manutius in Venice, the design was based on the handwriting of the Cretan copyist Angelo Vergecio, and includes the many alternate letters and ligatures that were common in Greek handwriting at the time.
+They were extremely influential, acting as the basic model for Greek typefaces for the next two centuries.

 History

-Garamond contracted to cut the Grecs du roi types on 2 November 1540.
-They are cut in the sizes Manutius used, but are more complex.
+Garamond was contracted to cut the Grecs du roi types on 2 November 1540.
 It took Garamond nearly 10 years to complete all the sizes.
 In 1543, he completed the medium sized 16pt character set, which he named "gros romaine".
 Three years later, in 1546, he completed the small sized 9pt character set which he named "Cicéro".
 Finally, in 1550, he completed the large sized 20pt character set, which he named "gros parangon".

-The grecs du roi were extremely influential and became a model other printers and publishers quickly sought to emulate, with versions by other French punchcutters even before Garamond had finished the last size.
+The Grecs du roi were extremely influential and became a model other printers and publishers quickly sought to emulate, with versions by other French punchcutters even before Garamond had finished the last size.
 According to John A. Lane, the most popular imitations were those made by Pierre Haultin and Robert Granjon, which were also widely used abroad.
 More obscure versions in France were made by du Villiers, Jean Arnoul le Jeune dit Picard and possibly Michel Du Boys, and abroad one known in Hamburg from 1587, and in the sixteenth century several by Jean Jannon and one made in London by Arthur Nicholls.

-The grecs du roi style, although extremely influential, placed significant demands on printers, since it requires a choice among the many possible sorts for every word, in contrast to Latin-alphabet general-purpose typefaces which do not attempt to simulate handwriting as closely.
-Most following typefaces for Greek have been much simpler, with a decline in number of ligatures.
+The Grecs du roi style, although extremely influential, placed significant demands on printers, since it requires a choice among many possible sorts that could be used in every word, in contrast to Latin-alphabet general-purpose typefaces which do not attempt to simulate handwriting as closely.
+Typefaces designed for Greek since that time have generally been much simpler, with a decline in number of ligatures.
 Gerry Leonidas, a leading expert on Greek typesetting, felt that Vergecio's handwriting "has all the marks of a script that is unsuitable for conversion to [printing]."

 In 1946, the original punches were classified as historical monuments.